|Titjikala wins the Red Centre ‘Territory Tidy Town’ Award for 2013

 “Random Acts of Tidiness” community service announcement is being supported and televised Territory wide.
 The advert consists of KAB’s ‘LITTLE Committee’ representatives and focusses on creating ‘ownership’ and ‘responsibility’ for waste, asking for the general public to do the right thing as well as selfishless random acts of “Tidiness”.

-Keep Australia Beautiful Council Northern Territory is very honoured and grateful to have Her Honour the Honourable Sally Thomas AM, Administrator of the Northern Territory as our patron from 30th November 2011.
+Keep Australia Beautiful Council Northern Territory is very honoured and grateful to have Her Honour the Honourable Sally Thomas AC, Administrator of the Northern Territory as our patron from 30th November 2011.

 |Territory Tidy Towns Awards 30th anniversary